 An unexpected silence is menacing and grim;

-A suddenly quiet pool where the children swim,
+A suddenly quiet pool while the children swim,

 The cessation of splashing and waves lapping

 Underwater is the sound of my own beating heart.

 I used to hold my breath as long as I could and listen,

 The surface world muffled and dulled and distant.

 But my chest tightened and burned

 If you drop your ring in the deep end I’ll find it.